MAfarrag/MAfarrag/README.md

 * 🌍  I'm based in Berlin
 * 🖥️  See my portfolio at [Medium.com/@mafarrag](http://medium.com/@mafarrag)
+* See all my code repositories in the [Serapeum Github organization ](https://github.com/Serapieum-of-alex)
 * ✉️  You can contact me at [moah.farag@gmail.com](mailto:moah.farag@gmail.com)
 * 🤝  I'm open to collaborating on Geospatial GIS python packages, Hydrodynamic and Hydrologic models